Matt98x/Experimental_assignment_2/Readme.md

 * /human_description: gazebo description of the human model
 * /robot/camera1: set of parameters of the camera sensor
 * /robot/joint1_position_controller: parameters for the neck joint
-* /robot/joint_state_controller: parameters for the robot
+* /robot/joint_state_controller: parameters for the robot controller
 * /robot/robot_description: gazebo robot description
-* /state: state of the pet(play, normal, sleep)
+* /state: state of the pet(2 play,1 normal,0 sleep)
 * /gazebo: gazebo anvironment parameters

 Regarding the messages, they will be listed as